Murder of Michaela McAreavey: Aftermath

 A new investigation team was set up in August 2012 to start an inquiry.
 Thirty-eight people were interviewed, 68 witnesses participated in a reconstruction of the circumstances of the murder and 350 DNA samples were sent to a laboratory in France.
 On 27 December 2012, the police submitted a report to the Director of Public Prosecutions (DPP) in which a suspect was named.

-In August 2015, after lodging a case against the Legends Hotel, John McAreavey and his relatives received nearly 65 million rupees (equivalent to about £1.6 million pounds sterling).
+In August 2015, after lodging a case against the Legends Hotel, John and his relatives received nearly 65 million rupees (equivalent to about £1.6 million pounds sterling).
 McAreavey's legal representative, Dick Ng Sui Wa, said that the two parties had reached the confidential settlement through mediation.

-In November 2015, John McAreavey married again to Tara Brennan with the blessing of the Harte family.
-In August 2020, he reported that the Mauritian government had said it had launched a new inquiry into his wife's death, though he questioned its timing, since it coincided with his criticism of Liverpool FC’s new commercial partnership with Mauritius.
+In November 2015, John married again, to Tara Brennan, with the blessing of the Harte family.
+In August 2020, he reported that the Mauritian government had said it had launched a new inquiry into his wife's death, though he questioned its timing, since it coincided with his criticism of Liverpool FC's new commercial partnership with Mauritius.
 In June 2021, the Mauritian government agreed to re-examine the murder investigation.

 On 1 October 2021, star witness and former suspect Raj Theekoy was reported to be missing.
 On 3 October 2021, his body was found on a vacant plot of land at Beau Plateau, near Goodlands.
 Although it was rumoured that he committed suicide by hanging, police officers from the Scene of Crime Office (SOCO) were carrying out further investigation.

 The MCIT arrested 39-year old former watchman Dassen Narayen again on 29 March 2022, after new evidence emerged.
 Charges against Narayen had previously been dropped in 2013 after he had claimed to have been tortured by police.

-During a press conference held in April 2022 the lawyers of suspect Sandeep Moonea stated that John McAreavey should be considered the main suspect.
+During a press conference held in April 2022 the lawyers of suspect Sandeep Moonea stated that John should be considered the main suspect.
 Lawyers Ravi Rutnah, Neelkanth Dulloo and Sanjeev Teeluckdharry planned to request an arrest warrant against him to enable further questioning.

-On 3 June 2022, a video emerged on social media showing a group of Loyalists singing a song that mocked McAreavey's death.
-The video in question had been filmed in a room decorated with union flags and Orange Order paintings, and was universally condemned by politicians in Northern Ireland as sectarian.
-Two of the men who had appeared in the video, Andrew McDade and John Bell, issued a joint apology for their actions through JWB Consultancy, a company owned by the Loyalist campaigner Jamie Bryson, and Bell's employment as a coach at the football club Linfield United was terminated "with immediate effect".
+Despite his failure to elucidate Michaela McAreavey's murder after being appointed as the chief investigator in 2017, retired police Superintendent Daniel Monvoisin was brought back from retirement to the Mauritius Police Force as special adviser for "high-profile cases".

+In November 2025, ahead of the 15th anniversary of McAreavey's death, Tánaiste Simon Harris met with members of her family, including her widower John, to reaffirm Ireland's commitment to supporting the investigation.
+The meeting included discussion of renewed diplomatic engagement with Mauritian and UK authorities, and an offer of technical assistance from the Police Service of Northern Ireland.